givingwu/vue-mfe/README.md

 ## CONCEPTS

 ## FEATURE
-+ very simple with only one method `createMasterRouter`
++ very simple with only one API method `createMasterRouter`
 + dynamic route & dynamic nested route
 + each Micro App entry based on route prefix in `master-runtime`